mae5357/nlp-news-vis/README.txt

 After satisfying the prerequisites, you will have to create a virtual environment and install the required dependencies.
 To do so, enter the following commands into your command prompt/terminal in the specified order:
 1) conda create -n venv python=3.8
 2) conda activate venv
+3) python3 -m pip install -r requirements.txt (from inside the CODE directory where the requirements.txt file is located)

+Optionally:
 3) conda install git
 4) git config --global user.name "<Your Git username here>"
 5) git config --global user.email <Your Git email address here>